deepsemantic/image_captioning/README.md

 ### Citation

-Please cite Caffe in your publications if it helps your research:
+Please cite in your publications if it helps your research:

     @article{wang2016image,
     title={Image Captioning with Deep Bidirectional LSTMs},